Robustness Among Multiwinner Voting Rules: Parameterized Algorithms for the Robustness Radius Problem

-As a consequence, the $\beta$-CC winning committees for election $E$ are exactly those that contain all the candidates from $R$.
-To change the election outcome, we have to transform $E$ to an election $E'$ such that $\topc(E) \neq \topc(E')$.
-We consider two types of action that achieve this effect: \begin{enumerate} \item Shift some candidate $c \in C \setminus R$ to the top position of some voter $v$, thus ensuring that for the resulting election $E'$ we have $c \in \topc(E')$ (and, by assumption, $c \notin \topc(E)$).
+As a consequence, the $\beta$-CC winning committees for election $E$ are exactly those that contain all candidates from $R$.
+To change the election outcome, we have to transform~$E$ to an election~$E'$ such that $\topc(E) \neq \topc(E')$.
+We consider two types of actions that achieve this effect: \begin{enumerate} \item Shift some candidate $c \in C \setminus R$ to the top position of some voter $v$, thus ensuring that for the resulting election $E'$ we have $c \in \topc(E')$ (and, by assumption, $c \notin \topc(E)$).

-\item For some two candidates $c,d \in R$ and each voter $v$ that ranks $c$ on top, shift $d$ to be ranked first.
-This creates election $E'$ such that $\topc(E')$ is strictly contained in $\topc(E)$. \end{enumerate} Actions of the first type include the cheapest one that creates an election $E'$ such that $\topc(E') \setminus \topc(E) \neq \emptyset$, and actions of the second type include the cheapest one that creates an election $E'$ such that $\topc(E) \setminus \topc(E') \neq \emptyset$.
+\item For some candidate $d \in R$ and each voter $v$ that ranks $d$ on top, shift the top-ranked member of $R \setminus \{d\}$ to be ranked first.
+This creates election $E'$ such that $\topc(E')$ is strictly contained in $\topc(E)$. \end{enumerate} Actions of the first type include the cheapest one that creates an election $E'$ such that $\topc(E') \setminus \topc(E) \neq \emptyset$, and actions of the second type include the cheapest one that creates an election~$E'$ such that $\topc(E) \setminus \topc(E') \neq \emptyset$.
 Thus it suffices to compute the cheapest action of each type (there are only polynomially many actions to consider) and output its cost as the smallest number of swaps necessary to change the outcome of the election. \end{proof}

-It is natural to ask if the above theorem holds for other variants of the Chamberlin--Courant rule (i.e., for the variants based on other scoring functions that the Borda one).
-This issue is quite nontrivial.
-While the first part of the proof---where we deal with the case of a unique winning committee---is general and works for any scoring function (indeed, it suffices to replace $\beta$, the Borda scoring function, in the definition of function $g$ with any other scoring rule), the case of the second part is far less trivial.
+It is natural to ask whether the above theorem holds for other variants of the Chamberlin--Courant rule (i.e., for variants based on scoring functions other than the Borda one).
+This issue is quite intriguing.
+While the first part of the proof---where we deal with the case of a unique winning committee---is general and works for any scoring function (indeed, it suffices to replace the Borda scoring function $\beta$ in the definition of function $g$ with any other scoring rule), the situation of the second part is harder to deal with.
 Indeed, in the second part of the proof, when we consider the case where not all voters have the same representative, we rely on the fact that a single swap of a representative will increase the score of a committee.
-This is crucial for our argument because, due to this assumption, it does not matter what two winning committees $W_A$ and $W_B$ we obtained from Proposition~\ref{pro:cc-unique-winner}.
-Without it, we would have to be more careful in choosing the two winning committees.
+This is crucial for our argument, and due to this assumption it does not matter which two specific winning committees $W_A$ and $W_B$ we obtained from Proposition~\ref{pro:cc-unique-winner}.
+Without it, we would have to be more careful in choosing them.